justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 :    [Here's a recording](digital.wav) of what I hear when I tune into that signal.
 Depending on the protocol being used, it may be possible to decode the audio into meaningful digital information, but that's beyond me.

-:    HAM operators may also use (much simpler) digital signals to make contact with each other.
+:    ham operators may also use (much simpler) digital signals to make contact with each other.
 You can imagine that it would be much more convenient if your computer was listening for the signal and showed an alert saying "So-and-so is hailing you on 18439 kHz" instead of having to listen 24/7.
 They can also faciliate sending information over very weak signals.

 :    The [Signal ID Wiki](https://www.sigidwiki.com/wiki/Category:Digital) can be used to attempt to indentify these, and other unknown, signals.